Bakisito/-OneRepublicRP-/[OR-Mechanics]/jim-mechanic/install.md

 ----------------------
 # Dependancies

-- This script requires `qb-menu` and `qb-input` for the menu systems
-- This script requires `qb-target` for opening stores, crafting tables, cash registers, going on duty, nos refill
+`jim-payments`

-- This script is also designed to use `jim-payments` (https://github.com/jimathy/jim-payments) for charging customs and sending money to the society accounts
+- This script is designed to use `jim-payments` (https://github.com/jimathy/jim-payments) for charging customs and sending money to the society accounts

+`jim-jobgarage`
+- This script makes us of `jim-jobgarage` (https://github.com/jimathy/jim-jobgarage) for creating temporary vehicles for job roles

 ----------------------
 ## NOS + Odometer